List of dedicated video game consoles

-This is a list of dedicated video game consoles in chronological order.
+This is an incomplete list of dedicated video game consoles in chronological order.
 Only officially licensed dedicated consoles are listed in the retro style sections.
-This list may not be complete yet.

 Dedicated consoles are video game consoles that have a single game or a limited list of games built into the console itself, and are not equipped for additional games that are distributed via ROM cartridges, discs, downloads, or other media.
 All first-generation video game consoles are dedicated consoles.
 Starting in the 2000s, there has been a new wave of dedicated consoles focused primarily on retrogaming.